 Over the last two years, Vietnam's economic situation has improved somewhat.
-Growth rebounded to 6.7% in 2000 and 6.8% in 2001, and is expected to be at the 6-7% level in 2002.
+Growth rebounded to 6.7% in 2000 and 6.8% in 2001, and 7% in 2002.
 FDI commitments have increased, to the moderate level of \$2.3 billion in 2001.
 However, Vietnam remains an overwhelmingly poor country; about one-third of Vietnamese children under 5 years of age suffer malnutrition.
 Per capita gross domestic product (GDP) is estimated at \$370, equivalent to \$1,850 when measured on a purchasing power parity basis.
-Growth continues to be impeded by Vietnam's failure to tackle its remaining structural economic problems - including unprofitable state-owned enterprises, a weak banking sector, massive red tape, and bureaucratic corruption - as major impediments to continued growth.
+Growth continues to be impeded by Vietnam's failure to tackle its remaining structural economic problems including unprofitable state-owned enterprises, a weak banking sector, massive red tape, and bureaucratic corruption - as major impediments to continued growth.
 In recent months, there have been signs that the government has redoubled its commitment to economic reforms.